ls1-sys-prog-course-archive-SoSe22/task8-container/README.md

-Your task is to build a debugging tool called `nix-build-shell` for the [Nix package manager](https://nixos.org/download.html)  to help reproduce the sandbox environments of failed builds by re-instantiating your own sandbox but provide users interactive access.
-Nix is a package manager that can be installed side by side to conventional package managers i.e. apt as it uses a different directory for installing packages (`/nix`).
+Your task is to build a debugging tool called `nix-build-shell` for the [Nix package manager](https://nixos.org/download.html)  to help reproduce the sandbox environments of failed builds by re-instantiating your own sandbox that provides users interactive access.
+Nix is a package manager that can be installed side by side with conventional package managers (i.e. apt) as it uses a different directory for installing packages (`/nix`).
 Packages in Nix are described by the Nix expression language.
-Most packages come from a curated collection called [nixpkgs](https://github.com/NixOS/nixpkgs/), which provides pre-build packages from a service called the binary cache.
+Most packages come from a curated collection called [nixpkgs](https://github.com/NixOS/nixpkgs/), which provides pre-built packages from a service called the binary cache.
 When Nix evaluates a package description that is not present in the binary cache it will attempt to build it locally.

-To enforce reproducibility while building, it makes use of sandboxing technology of the underlying operating system.
-It then isolates the build from the outside world and only provides access tool dependencies that have been specified in the build description and prohibits network access.
-It also helps to normalize the build environment further by having i.e. by using the same user, hostname etc on each machine.
+To enforce reproducibility while building it makes use of sandboxing technologies of the underlying operating system.
+It then isolates the build from the outside world and only provides access to dependencies that have been specified in the build description and prohibits network access.
+It also helps to normalize the build environment further by having, for example, the same user and hostname etc. on each machine.

 The concrete sandbox environment might look different depending on the operating system (i.e. MacOS vs. Linux).
 For this assignment you only need to implement the Linux part.
-The first part of [this talk](https://www.youtube.com/watch?v=ULqoCjANK-I) explains in depth what this environment looks like.
+The first part of [this talk](https://www.youtube.com/watch?v=ULqoCjANK-I) explains in depth what this environment looks like, however this is not compulsory viewing to complete the task.

-While the sandbox greatly helps with reproducibility, it might difficult at time to figure out why a build failed.
-The normal work flow is to change the build description to include some debug statements or to guess what is missing based on the error messages from the build output and than restart the (lenghty) build process.
+While the sandbox greatly helps with reproducibility, it might be difficult at times to figure out why a build has failed.
+The normal work flow is to change the build description to include some debug statements or to guess what is missing based on the error messages from the build output and then restart the (lenghty) build process.
 A better workflow would be to provide the user an interactive shell inside this build enviroment that contain the current produced files from build.